-The bill increases expenditures in the DOR by \$227,269 in FY 2023-24, paid from the Marijuana Cash Fund.
-See Departmental Difference for more information on the fund source.
+The bill increases expenditures in the DOR by \$227,269 in FY 2023-24, paid from the General Fund.

 Staffing.
 The DOR requires 1.0 FTE to assist with implementation regarding marijuana-derived cannabinoids and compounds, rulemaking, product quality investigations, and the feasibility study.
 Additionally, the DOR requires a term-limited 0.5 FTE to assist with coordinating and writing the feasibility study report required by the bill.